Marc Lefkowitz | 09/21/09 @ 2:55pm

 Schwarze-Rodrian complimented Cleveland for lighting its bridges in the Flats (during the city's bicentennial celebration).
 "The illumination tells me you have already discovered the value of your infrastructure."

 The key for Germany was breaking the cycle of demolition and rebuilding and see reuse as opportunity.
 Government rules there help.
 (Example: The state decided to cease its subsidy for the coal industry which has spurred mining and power companies to target 2080 as the phase out of coal production in the country).

 Valentino Castellani, former mayor of Torino, Italy, also shared the story of converting the former Fiat plant into a 240,000 sq. ft. mixed use center.
 The city tied in plans for the 2006 Winter Olympic Village and new Metro station.
 The key was creating a strategic vision for land and development at a regional scale, he said, that set industrial site reuse as its priority.

-Related post Artists reuse Rust Belt: How to make industrial-scale reuse an economic driver and attractor of young creatives, reporting from the Rust Belt to Artist Belt II conference in Cleveland.
+Stay tuned for how to make industrial-scale reuse an economic driver and attractor of young creatives with our reporting from this week's Rust Belt to Artist Belt II conference.